What to do when you have twin babies crying.

 If you are comfortable with the idea of offering a pacifier or some form of lovey, it can be a great aid.
 Pacifiers can help soothe by giving your babies something to suckle on.
 Having something soft to hold and touch can be very comforting too.

 The thing I like best about these items is that they can continue to provide comfort as your twins grow.
 My girls know to go and find their items when they are upset.
+It also helps when you have your twins crying at night.

 This ability to find a way to calm themselves down is so helpful when you are the lone adult with multiple children, not to mention being able to self-soothe is a life skill.